 2/ It is unclear whether the semantic of the Data Notification Delay IE in the DDN Acknowledge is the same as the Delay Downlink Packet Notification Request IE in the MBR and MABR messages.
 TS 23.401 does actually not specify any Data Notification Delay IE in the DDN Ack.

 Discussion:

-It was agreed to add a reference to stage 2 23.193.
+It was agreed to add a reference to the stage 2, TS 23.193.